jeffszusz/quora_upvote_challenge/README.md

+A solution in JavaScript, unit tested with Mocha and Chai, of the first challenge here: https://www.quora.com/challenges

 # Quora's Upvotes Challenge (JavaScript)

 I used plain JavaScript with lodash, and did this exercise with TDD using Mocha and Chai.
-Output is logged in the JavaScript console.
+Demo output is logged in the JavaScript console.

 `app.js` contains application code and `test.js` contains unit tests.